Dear Ms. Vicki,

 I've learned over the years that some people go crazy over a man in uniform.
 It represents power and prestige for many.

 They forget the man inside the uniform.
-They believe the uniform and rank equals character, but it doesn't.
+They believe the uniform and rank equal character, but they don't.
 Because of this, women can leap too quickly into the relationship.
 As a result, they can ignore signs that should be grabbing their attention.

 2. Don't rush into this relationship.